shyam9092/CSE-530-Embedded-Operating-Systems-Internals/EOSI-JOSHI-S-assgn01/README.txt

 steps to run part2 modules
 --------------------------
-rbprobe.c: linux driver file
-main.c:    test code to test the probe driver
+rbprobe.c:      linux driver file for kprobe rbtraverse.c:   linux driver file to populate rbtree main.c:         test code to test the probe driver
 Makefile:       Makefile to compile the probe driver and test code

-My part2 driver file has some functions to be completed as per asked by the assignment.
+Follow steps to compile
+=> Go to directory "part2" and run the make command like below

+$ make

+=> this will create a kernel loadable modules and test binary like below,

+$ ls
+main.c  Makefile  modules.order  Module.symvers  rbtraverse.c rbporbe.c  rbtraverse.ko  rbtraverse.mod.c  rbtraverse.mod.o  rbtraverse.o rbprobe.ko  rbprobe.mod.c  rbprobe.mod.o  rbprobe.o  rbtraverse_tester

+=> Connect intel galileo board to your host machine using FTDI and ethernet cable

+=> Open terminal for intel galileo board and enter into root of intel galileo board

+=> Copy the above mentioned files created by Makefile to intel galileo board

+=> Run the following command to install module into kernel

+$ insmod rbtraverse.ko

+$ insmode rbprobe.ko

+=> Run the following command to test the module

+$ ./rbtraverse_tester